TheCatchyName/CS203-G1/README.md

-hi guys just a note<br>
+Hi guys just a note<br>
-i followed a course from udemy but i rushed it so i don't understand every single thing<br>
+i followed a course from udemy to get to this point but i rushed it so i don't understand every single thing<br>
 but i believe its enough for what we want to do :D<br>

 ## HOW TO RUN